"Application Tips" User Experience Take the Survey

 The above examples are non-exhaustive.
 The latest licence/qualification/certification requirements are subject to the laws of the target market.
 In case of doubt, please contact the relevant government authorities of the target market.

-* Common regulated industries include:food, medical, e-commerce, professional services (such as auditing, consulting, financial services, etc.), toys, maternal and infant products, education, publishing, etc.
+* Common regulated industries include:food, medical, e-commerce, professional services (such as auditing, financial services, etc.), toys, maternal and infant products, education, publishing, etc.

 Is this question helpful to you?